-6.1 The SPoC shall be responsible for ensuring the authority has the appropriate forms and records to comply with the requirements of the legislation and code.
-The SPoC is responsible for retaining and keeping secure the applications and product as detailed in the code.
+- 6.1 The Community Protection Directorate shall be responsible for ensuring the authority has the appropriate forms and records to comply with the requirements of the legislation and code.
+They are responsible for retaining and keeping secure the applications and product as detailed in the code. - 6.2 Further guidance is available from the procedure: Procedure Document On The Regulation Of Investigatory Powers Act 2000 Communications Data, which can be found on the intranet [at link].